Common Name: Webspinners / Embiids

 Greek Origins of Name: Embioptera, derived from the Greek “embio” meaning lively and “ptera” meaning wings refers to the fluttery movement of wings that was observed in the first male Embioptera described.

-Distribution: Uncommon – found in silken nests under bark or leaves in tropical and subtropical climates.
-Approximately 3 family and 9 species in North America and 8 family and ~200 species worldwide
+Uncommon – found in silken nests under bark or leaves in tropical and subtropical climates.
+Approximately 3 families and 9 species in North America and 8 families and ~200 species worldwide

 Webspinners have no economic significance.
 The insects are small, reclusive, and do not feed on living plants.